-- Pass a test at the end to be allowed to ask for another one
+- Pass a test at the end of your first "year" to be allowed to apply for another student visa

 Business and Work Visa - Non-B Visa

-Great if you're working for a company that pay for it.
+Great if you're working for a company that pays for it.

 - Open Bank accounts

-But if you own your own business, that's a whole different story.
+But if you own the business, that's a whole different story.

 Either you got a restaurant or a big business, and the money and the number of Thai employees you have make sense to obtain a work permit.

 Or, like me, you have a business that doesn't need staff.
-And now it's a pain in the ass and cost an arm each year to sustain your Work Visa.
+And now it's a pain in the ass and cost an arm each year to cover the costs of your Work Visa.

-Because unless your company qualify for a BOI application (list of requirements), you're gonna need to employ 4 Thai Nationals for each foreigner you have.
+Because unless your company qualifies for a BOI application (list of requirements), you're gonna need to employ 4 Thai Nationals for each foreigner you have.

-That mean pay their salaries, social security (even if you got no work for them), rent an office to register the company (that you might not use), pay taxes of course, the yearly audit...
+That means pays their salaries, social security (even if you got no work for them), rent an office to register the company (that you might not use), pay taxes of course, a yearly audit...

 Really not ideal if you're a freelancer or if you run a small business.